-Creativity is actually a complicated, rather elegant set of skills.
-But, one simple skill lies at the heart of creativity—divergent thinking.
 Understanding divergent thinking has really helped give the teacher and parent in me a starting place from where to see each of my kids’ own creative capacity.
-And, it has helped me find easy, powerful ways to help them nurture their creativity for the long haul.
+And, it has helped me design easy, powerful learning for the long haul.
+And, they’ll need creativity not only to invent new things but for the problem solving we know will be required of their generation.

-There are two types of thinking that help us solve problems and bring new ideas to life: convergent and divergent.
-They’re both essential to us, and they are essential to our kids.
-But, only one of them is supported by schools and dominant culture today.
+There are two essential types of thinking that help us solve problems and bring new ideas to life: convergent and divergent.
+Our kids will surely need to develop both convergent and divergent thinking skills to address an ever-changing world full of challenges.
+But only one of them is supported by schools and dominant culture today.
 Let's talk about why they both matter and what we can do to ensure our kids have strength on both sides of the creative thinking coin.

-We can think of convergent thinking as the thinking you do when you select or “converge” around the best answer to a given problem.
+In convergent thinking, you select or “converge” around the best answer to a given problem.
 With as much speed and accuracy as possible, you focus in and try to view things as black or white, right or wrong.
 The aim is to land on the most effective solution or idea.

 In school settings, kids use convergent thinking when they answer questions like “What is 5+5?,” respond to multiple choice prompts, or complete tasks with a single, correct outcome.
 Convergent thinking is also essential to the myriad decisions we all make every single day, like what we're going to make for dinner, what to wear, and which errands we'll actually get done.